 \section{Introduction}

-Quantum computer has extra advantages over its classical counterpart in solving certain problems~\cite{John2018Quantum,Sergey2018Quantum}, e.g., the Shor's algorithm for factoring large numbers~\cite{Ekert1996Quantum,Kivlichan2020Improved}.
-However, factoring a $2048$-bit RSA integer demands $20$ millions of physical qubits and $2.7$ billions of Toffoli-gate with error rates of $10^{-10}$ per gate~\cite{Gidney2019HowTF}.
-In sharp contrast, the state-of-the-art quantum processors typically exhibit error rates of $10^{-3}$ per gate~\cite{Gaebler2016High,Rol2019Fast,Foxen2020Demonstrating,Wu2021Strong}, which remain far too high for the execution of a practical circuit.
-Without a fault-tolerant design, quantum computation would be restricted to problems so small that they would be of little use or interest.
-With quantum error correction (QEC)~\cite{Shor1995Scheme}, it is strongly believed to be scaled up to a reasonably large size towards the powerful calculation of tomorrow.
+Quantum computing has advantages over its classical counterpart in solving certain problems~\cite{John2018Quantum,Sergey2018Quantum}, e.g., Shor's algorithm for factoring large numbers~\cite{Ekert1996Quantum,Kivlichan2020Improved}.
+However, factoring a $2048$-bit Rivest-Shamir-Adleman (RSA) integer demands $20$ million physical qubits and $2.7$ billion Toffoli gate with error rates of $10^{-10}$ per gate~\cite{Gidney2019HowTF}.
+In sharp contrast, state-of-the-art quantum processors typically exhibit error rates of $10^{-3}$ per gate~\cite{Gaebler2016High,Rol2019Fast,Foxen2020Demonstrating,Wu2021Strong}, which remain far too high for execution of a practical circuit.
+Without a fault-tolerant design, quantum computation would be restricted to problems so small that they would be of trivial use or interest.
+With quantum error correction (QEC)~\cite{Shor1995Scheme}, quantum computation is strongly believed to be scaled up enough to allow powerful next-generation calculations.
 The key to QEC is to identify the error resources and then to compensate for their effect.